 Engagement is used to both inform the community about the proposed policy, project or propositions, and to provide some input to the shape or execution of the policy, project or proposition.
-Tension: People feel forced leading to an unresponsive process.

 Mitigation: Increasing the level of influence, and implementing a transparent, robust process.

-Mitigation: Increasing the level of influence, and implementing a transparent, robust proce